-Following is a list of the minimum sanctions for violations of the University Policy on Alcohol.
+Following is a list of the minimum sanctions for students found responsible for having violated the University Policy on Alcohol.
 The University reserves the right to impose further sanctions up to and including expulsion/dismissal from the University.

 1st Violation Disciplinary warning, participation in an alcohol education program, students under 21 years of age are informed that parents/guardians will be notified if further violations occur